AMCOM update to AMC highlights workforce capabilities, modernization and AI

 |Downloads:

-This work, AMCOM update to AMC highlights workforce capabilities, modernization and AI, by Jeremy Coburn, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, AMCOM update to AMC highlights workforce capabilities, modernization and AI, by Nicholas Janeway, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.